stratedge/CodeByrner/README.md

 <b>You do know there's a pre_controller hook, right?</b>

 Yes, I am aware.
 But as it turns out, that hook name is kind of a misnomer.
 The pre_controller hook happens before your controller is <i>instantiated</i>, not before it <i>loads</i>.
 This was an issue for me because the idea is to have your controllers extend the Page class, which has to extend the MY_Controller class.
 The Page class must then be loaded prior to loading the controller for the page you're looking for, but it has to load after MY_controller.
 If your controller extends the Page class, but the Page class hasn't loaded, an error will be thrown.
-If Page is loaded before the MY_Controller class, an error will also be thrown.
+If the Page class is loaded before the MY_Controller class, an error will also be thrown.
 So, I created my own hook, and I put it right in that sweet spot.

-<b>Still sounds dubious</b>
+<b>Still sounds dubious.</b>

 Fair enough.